Pavel-Hrabec/Sentinel-Automation/README.md

     }
     ```

 - Edit template with your exported code.
-Everything starting under “displayName” needs to be changed, line 29
+Everything starting under “displayName” needs to be changed (line 29)

     ```json
     "properties": {